hellmanhellman/random-walk-simulator/README.md

 it is in reality much more common to have the score be in favor of one side for more than 95% of the game, even if youre playing 10 million games.
 So what?
 Well I like to think about it as a model for testing scientific hypothesis.
-Testing some idea you have scientifically means that you formulate your conjecture, a null hypothesis which holds that the effects your original theory is trying to correlate, could also have gotten their "relationships" completely randomly -- then you find out that your theory is garbage, and after you take that out, you can git clone and run this random walker, and get new intuition about how knowledge is desceptive.
-Just kidding.
+Testing some idea you have scientifically means that you formulate your conjecture, a null hypothesis which holds that the effects your original theory is trying to correlate, could also have gotten their "relationships" completely randomly.

-For instance, (and full disclosure: i thieved this example from the excellent Introduction to Probability Theory and Its Applications, by William Feller.)
+An example paraphrased from William Fellers Introduction to Probability Theory and Its Applications:

 Image that you were a teacher, and you were grading students throughout a year, and was nearing the time for summarizing scores and setting their grades.
 If you had one child who was behind on his studies for 11 months our of the year, then caught up -- and one other kid who instead was in the lead for the first 9 months, but had since then been slowly slipping.
 Which one of them needs your help?
 The answer is almost certainly none of them.
 These seemingly outlying results would reappear if made your tests random.
 These huge segregations will still appear regularly.